 [Section 8 amended by No. 39 of 2010 s.
 89.]

-9. Protection of members and officers
+9. Protection of members and officers from personal liability

 (1) A member or any officer of the Authority is not personally liable for any act done or omitted to be done in good faith by the Authority or by him acting in his official capacity.